 Don’t get frustrated by error messages and games that don’t work.
-You can play Xbox One games without the internet, if you plan ahead.
-This will help you play when Xbox Live is down or if you are taking your Xbox with you to play in a cabin, on vacation or even on deployment.
+You can play Xbox One games without the internet if you plan ahead.
+This will help you play when Xbox Live is down, during busy gaming periods or if you are taking your Xbox with you to play in a cabin, on vacation or even on deployment.

 Two settings allow you to play Xbox One games without internet access so that doesn’t happen.
 There are situations when you want to game but can’t connect to Xbox Live.
-What if you are on vacation and just want to finish a single player game that you started?
+What if you are on vacation and just want to finish a single-player game that you started?
 What if your internet access isn’t working correctly and you just want to enjoy some time away from your friends and family?
-Here’s how to play Xbox One games without internet.
+Here’s how to play Xbox One games without the internet.

 What You Need to Know Before Playing Xbox One Games Without the Internet